Nursing Home Negligence

 - An event that would likely cause mental or physical harm (Type B).

 - A situation that would not cause immediate physical or mental harm but could eventually lead to it (Type C).

 Make Sure Your Loved Ones Are Cared For

-If nursing home negligence is a concern of yours, you need the representation of Benassi & Benassi, P.C.
-We’ve helped loved ones receive the care they deserve in Peoria IL and across the state.
+If doctor, hospital or nursing home negligence is a concern of yours, you need the representation of Benassi & Benassi, P.C.
+As a leading malpractice and medical neglect lawyer, we’ve helped loved ones receive the care they deserve in Peoria IL and across the state.
 Call us today at (309) 517-1363.
 Also, we are located at 300 N.E., Perry Ave., Peoria, IL 61603.